djreisch/BAASK/README.md

 ##Batch Activator for Steam Games (BASK) can activate keys automatically to your steam account.

-###So far there are a few issues in play still
-1. The program MUST have the Steam window as the window behind the program window.
-If it doesn't, the program will return complete for all keys, this create some sub issues
-1. The program WON'T work with Steam Skins
-2. If you have your Steam window elsewhere or not open, the program won't function correctly
-3. In general, the program has several bugs that will be soon fixed in future updates

-2. We have still yet to rename the application.
-Sorry for the confusion

 <br /><br />
 # ---- How To Use ----